microsoft/Windows-iotcore-samples/Samples/CognitiveServicesExample/README.md

 ___
 All of the sample code is available to download, but as an exercise, this tutorial will take you through the complete steps to create this app from scratch.

-Make sure your device is running and set up and you have Visual Studio installed.
-See our [get started page](https://developer.microsoft.com/en-us/windows/iot/GetStarted.htm) to set up your device.

 You will need your device's IP address when connecting to it remotely.

 1. Start Visual Studio 2017